Updated: Feb 10

 I have followed Sara Tasker on Instagram & Twitter for ages and her podcast, also named Hashtag Authentic was the first one that I actually went back and listened to the entire back catalogue of.
 She interviews lots of inspiring people from all around the world who are creative leaders and thinkers, on a range of topics from burnout to developing your own authentic voice.
 Sara is a creative who specialises on the use of beautiful imagery in her pictures, she has made a big name for herself by working on campaigns for lots of big brands, and she also teaches others how to use Instagram to the best of their creative ability.
 I highly recommend this book for easy wins on improving the look and feel of your Instagram account and thinking more about how high quality images can boost your audience.

 A classic book on the concept of intelligence as a growth area.
 You have probably heard of fixed and growth mindsets?
 This is from Carol.
 One of the most interesting points this book made for me was that telling children they are intelligent can be the worst thing you can ever do for them.
+I've reviewed it separately here as well.

 I do love a history book.
 History was one of my favourite subjects at school.
 Having watched The Crown recently I was inspired to pick up this book and find out more about the figure of Louis Mountbatten, second cousin (once removed) of the Queen.
 He certainly had an interesting life.
 I won't spoil it for you....